pfheatwole/thesis/content/introduction.rst

 a single, exactly-defined model, you need a parametric model that can be configured to match the unknown wing.
-Because the wing configuration is unknown, this estimation problem must be applied to not only the system state, but to the model parameters as well (also known as a "dual estimation problem").
+Because the wing configuration is unknown, this estimation problem must be applied to not only the system state, but to the model parameters as well (also known as a *dual estimation problem*).

 Given a parametric paraglider model and a method for evaluating the aerodynamic forces that arise from a given set of wind conditions and control